begriffs/heroku-buildpack-ghc/README.md

 <img src="img/haskell.png" alt="Styleguide Rails Logo" align="left" />
 <img src="img/heroku.png" alt="Styleguide Rails Logo" align="left" />

-## Deploy Haskell apps to Heroku
+<h2 align="right">Deploy Haskell apps to Heroku</h2>

 <br />

-This buildpack supports frameworks like Yesod, Snap, and Happstack with the latest stable GHC binaries and.
+This buildpack supports frameworks like Yesod, Snap, and Happstack with the latest stable GHC binaries.
 Putting Haskell web applications online should be easy, and now it is.
 Try it for yourself.

 ### Example: deploying a Snap app